Commissioners

 Members of the Human Rights Commission

-Joseph S. Reed, Vice-Chair
+Joseph S. Reed, Chair

 Keith B. Adams was appointed to the Human Rights Commission in October 2022.
 A native Washingtonian and is a lifelong resident of Prince George’s County.
 Keith has been a Senior Executive in the Federal Government with multiple Departments and Agencies during an accomplished career of service spanning almost 40 years.